 The degree in sound engineering or sound engineering can be a specialization subject in a media degree course.
 Diplomas are ideal for students who have completed graduation or in their final year of graduation.
 These diplomas are generally offered by private institutes.
 Degree courses are ideal for students who have completed their 12th, or in 1st year of some other program that they are not interested in.
 Degree courses cannot be provided by private institute and have to be provided by some university.

-Now that you have what course you need to pursue, you need to search for the best sound engineering college.
-Honestly there are so many audio engineering college in the world to choose from it may become difficult to select a college.
+Now that you have what course you need to pursue, you need to search for one of the best sound engineering colleges in India (if you want to pursue if from India).
+Honestly there are so many audio engineering colleges in the world to choose from it may become difficult to select a college.
 We have put down a checklist that will help you ask the right question, analyze & finally choose the right one.
 Below are few of the most important points:

 This is the most important aspect for any course.
 What are they going to teach you in the span of the course.
 Is it a balanced course or are they teaching you music production more than sound design, or vice-versa.
 A good curriculum is where all the aspects of Sound engineering, Music Production, Post production, Live Sound, etc. is covered with equal importance.
 Another thing you need to understand is that this course cannot be a theoretical course.
 It should have a good mix of theory & practical.

 What kind of certification are they offering?
 Is it from an university or private?
 Are they any other certifications included in the course like Pro tools certifications by AVID or Logic Pro X certifications by Apple, etc.